Hello, I'm Alex.

 Intuition is not a creative hunch; it is informed through years of exposure and trial & error to deeply understand cultural patterns.

-A designer is always informed when making calls with their intuition.
-Knowledge creates confidence.
-Assumptions are always tested to avoid ambiguity.
-When unsure, data will reveal the truth – even leaps-of-faith can be tested.
+A designer must always be informed when making calls with their intuition.
+Experience creates confidence.
+Assumptions must be tested to avoid ambiguity.
+When unsure, data will reveal insights; even leaps-of-faith can be tested.

 Output